open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.AspNetCore/README.md

 #### List of metrics produced

-A different metric is emitted depending if a user opts-in to the new Http Semantic Conventions using `OTEL_SEMCONV_STABILITY_OPT_IN`.
+A different metric is emitted depending on whether a user opts-in to the new Http Semantic Conventions using `OTEL_SEMCONV_STABILITY_OPT_IN`.

 * By default, the instrumentation emits the following metric.